aseqbase/.github/profile/README.md

 # 🧬 MiMFa aseqbase

 **aseqbase** is a sequence-based web development framework designed by MiMFa to simplify the creation of modular, scalable, and accessible websites.
-Whether you're building a multi-subdomain platform or a single-page site, aseqbase provides the structure and tools to do it efficiently.
+Whether you're building hierarchical platforms, a multi-subdomain platform, or a single-page site, aseqbase provides the structure and tools to do it efficiently.

 ## 🌐 Project Overview